-- 57. In addition to the partial Initial Payment, BCP 7 made partial interest and extension payments.
-Terry Declaration, P 61. - 58.
-However, BCP 7 failed to pay the Initial Payment or Monthly Payments in full.
-Terry Declaration, ₱ 62. - 59.
-As a result of BCP 7's failure to pay the Initial Payment or any of the Monthly Payments in full, Terry provided notice of and right to cure this failure to BCP 7 and Padgett.
-Terry Declaration, § 63. - 60.
-BCP 7 and Padgett failed to cure the outstanding balance owed following notice of such failure and a right to cure within 10 business days.
-Terry Declaration, ₱ 64. - 61.
-As a result of BCP 7's and Padgett's failure to pay the Initial Payment and Monthly Payments in full, including the first Monthly Payment, there has not been a valid transfer of the Terry Interest to BCP 7.
-Terry Declaration, \$\mathbb{P}\$ 65. - 62.
+- 56. As a result of BCP 7's and Padgett's failure to pay the Initial Payment and Monthly Payments in full, including the first Monthly Payment, there has not been a valid transfer of the Terry Interest to BCP 7.
+Complaint, \$\mathbb{P}\$ 117; Terry Declaration, \$\mathbb{P}\$ 65. - 57.
 Notwithstanding the fact that the Terry Interest was never properly transferred to BCP 7, in an email dated June 5, 2018 from Padgett to the Arbitrator in the Arbitration, Padgett purported to dismiss "all claims of myself, CWNevada, BCP Holdings 7, LLC and Shane Terry (all right, title, and interest against Bady, Mohajer, and NuVeda and its subsidiaries (Clark NMSD, Clark Natural Medicinal Solutions, and Nye Natural Medicinal Solutions) with prejudice."
-Terry Declaration, P 66; Electronic mail from Padgett to Nikki Baker, Ex.
-5. - 63.
+Complaint, P 118; Terry Declaration, P 66; Electronic mail from Padgett to Nikki Baker, Ex.
+5. - 58.
 Ms. Baker then proceeded to dismiss the arbitration as to BCP Holding 7, LLC.
-See electronic mail dated October 9, 2018, Ex.
-6. AAA then confirmed that BCP 7, LLC was dismissed as a party.
-See letter from AAA dated October 9, 2018, Ex.
-7. - 64.
+See electronic mail dated October 9, 2018.
+AAA then confirmed that BCP 7, LLC was dismissed as a party.
+See letter from AAA dated October 9, 2018. - 59.
 Not only did CWNevada never make or assert any claims related to the Arbitration, the Padgett email clearly evidences a conspiracy between Padgett, NuVeda, Bady and Mohajer to defraud Terry by having BCP 7 purportedly purchase the Terry Interest, and then immediately attempt to dismiss the claims in the Arbitration without BCP 7 and Padgett paying the agreed consideration.
-Terry Declaration, \ref{P} 67.
+Complaint, P 119; Terry Declaration, P 67.